Why you may not need an Angel Investor for Business Capital Funding

 - Whether you should invest your own funds in your start-up business and retain full control and ownership of your business.

-- Whether you should take out personal loans and use credit cards to get your business of the ground instead of giving a massive stake of your business to an Angel Investor.
+- Whether you should take out personal loans and use credit cards to get your business off the ground instead of giving a stake of your business to an Angel Investor.

-- If you are currently in employment and are looking to start-up what it will take to gather enough funds to startup,
+- If you are currently in employment and are looking to launch a start-up what it will take to gather enough funds.

-- And finally, if you happen to be an established trading business - whether it is wise to reinvest profits back into the business and grow it organically as opposed to raising external angel business funding and losing a massive stake of your business.
+- And finally, if you happen to be an established trading business – whether it is wise to reinvest profits back into the business and grow it organically as opposed to raising external angel business funding.

 So let us review each point one by one, starting with: